Ralim/IronOS/Documentation/Settings.md

 On device help text:

-Flash the temperature reading after heating is halted if the tip is still hot
+Flash temperature reading at idle if tip is hot

 ### Setting: Calibrate tip CJC?